 To see Brit Marling is maybe to love her.
 She's so pretty!
-But I've seen both ANOTHER EARTH (2011) and THE SOUND OF MY VOICE (2011) and was disappointed both times, by scripts that feel way too workshopped, but I'll probably see her next film, THE EAST, anyway, just because I love Brit Marling, particular her hair... and her name.
+But I've seen both ANOTHER EARTH (2011) and THE SOUND OF MY VOICE (2011) and was disappointed both times.
+Their scripts feel way too workshopped, the male actors way too hipster (I want to rampage through the Park Slope Food Co-op like Randy the Ram on his way down the aisles after storming off his deli job in THE WRESTLER), but I'll probably see her next film, THE EAST, anyway.
+Why? just because I love Brit Marling, particular her hair... and her name.

-First the hair, so long and shadowed, with dark blonde roots ranging up to sparking highlights to natural brown like some gorgeous ephemeral romanticist poem.
-She hides it a lot in these films, but mainly so when she busts it out it's like whoa, here comes the sun.
-The last time hair carried a film this well was Sophie Marceau's in THE WORLD IS NOT ENOUGH (see my disclaimed piece The Elektra King Hair Complex).
+First the hair: so long and shadowed, with dark blonde roots ranging up to sparking highlights to natural brown like some gorgeous ephemeral romanticist poem.
+She hides it a lot in these films, but mainly so when she busts it out it's like: whoa, here comes the sun.
+The last time hair carried a film this well was Sophie Marceau's in THE WORLD IS NOT ENOUGH (see my disclaimed Elektra King Hair Complex).
 Second is the name, Brit Marling.
 It practically rolls off the tongue like a drunken kitten.

 Brit also looks--facially--like a girl I used to go with in college, one who drove me crazy from 1986-1988 with her on again off again interest in me.
-Basically she'd hook up with me just to dissuade other guys I knew from hitting on her.
+Now in hindsight I realize she'd basically she'd hook up with me just to dissuade other guys I knew from hitting on her.
 Whatever, she was beautiful.
 I sat behind her in a few classes and would write love poems to her awesome hair.
-"Hair like whiskey" I wrote, for in the afternoon sun her brown hair glowed golden, as whiskey does if you hold a shot to the light.
+"Hair like whiskey" I wrote, for in the afternoon sun her brown hair glowed golden, as whiskey does if you hold a shot to the morning sun light.
 Whiskey and I had to part ways in 1998 but the girl and I found each other again on Facebook not too long ago and she apologized, which I appreciate.
 She still looks like Marling, a bit, but is older now, of course.
 I guess I am older too, but I can watch these Marling movies and pretend.

-Still, I always am at a loss to truly explain my rapture over gorgeous hair like Marling's.
-The closest I came was when sending a poem on the subject to an AA friend who probably thought I was quite mad.
+Still, I always am at a loss to truly explain my rapture over the heavenly hair Lady Marling.
+The closest I came was when sending a poem on the subject to an AA friend whose hair was even more long and lovely.
+Sge probably thought I was quite mad.
 I think I sent it on myspace, so it's long gone -- in a swirl of ads and music videos.
-You can barely even find yourself anymore.
+You can barely even find yourself on there anymore.
+Or anywhere.

-Co-written and directed by Brit's fellow Georgetown alum Zal Batmanglij, THE SOUND OF MY VOICE starts out promisingly creepy as two smirky hipster documentarians infiltrate a secretive cult and must go through a barrage of preparations including a Silkwood shower, change of clothes, blindfolds, plastic strip handcuffing and white tunics and--here's where the douche chill air of Sundance workshopped contrivance starts to make itself known--memorizing and performing a bizarre playground-style secret handshake ritual of greeting.
-Conveniently, the group meeting their leader Brit Marling, back in time from 2054 like the love Terminator (see my own Sundance contrivance-free opus The Hippy Detective in 'Hippy in a Hellbasket' for a similar bent, but farther in reverse).
+Co-written and directed by Brit's fellow Georgetown alum Zal Batmanglij, THE SOUND OF MY VOICE starts out promisingly creepy as two smirky hipster documentarians infiltrate a secretive cult and must go through a barrage of preparations including a Silkwood shower, change of clothes, blindfolds, plastic strip handcuffing, white tunics and--here's where the douche chill air of Sundance workshopped contrivance starts to make itself known--memorizing and performing a bizarre playground-style secret handshake ritual of greeting.
+The leader is Marling, who's back in time from 2054 like the love Terminator (see my own Sundance contrivance-free opus The Hippy Detective in 'Hippy in a Hellbasket' for a similar bent, but farther in reverse).

 With the awesome acting of Marling to guide the scene it's a true highlight in the realm of cult cult cinema.
 Marling looks awesome in her wispy gray-white shirt and gauze-y headwrap and she carries it off beautifully.
 She even makes being homeless look glamorous.
 We see her walking around wearing a wrapped-up shower curtain like Ellen Page in The Tracey Fragments and she seems to float along like Venus on the Asphalt L.A. half-shell.